elexis-eu/elexifier/docs/elexifier-user-guide.md

 - **With namespaces**, which keeps the information on the original xml elements
 - **Without namespaces**, which discards the information on the original xml elements
 <!-- ADD INFO ON WHEN WHICH OPTION SHOULD BE SELECTED; E.G. FOR MATRIX DICTIONARY BOTH OPTIONS ARE FINE, FOR .. -->
+For further processing within the ELEXIS infrastructure, you should choose the option ‘download without namespaces’.

 The processing starts in the background.
 Once processing has finished, you will see a **Download** button which you can use to download the transformed dictionary.

 ![](images/download-ready.png)